Gary Cooper: Later films, 1953–1959

 Cooper traveled to France in 1956 to make Billy Wilder's romantic comedy Love in the Afternoon with Audrey Hepburn and Maurice Chevalier.
 In the film, Cooper plays a middle-aged American playboy in Paris who is pursued by—and eventually falls in love with—a much younger woman.
-Despite receiving some positive reviews, including from Bosley Crowther, who praised the film's "charming performances", most reviewers concluded that Cooper was simply too old for the part.
+Despite receiving some positive reviews, including from Crowther, who praised the film's "charming performances", most reviewers concluded that Cooper was simply too old for the part.
 While audiences may not have welcomed seeing Cooper's heroic screen image tarnished by his playing an aging roué having an affair with a young girl, the film was still a box-office success.
-The following year, Cooper appeared in Philip Dunne's romantic drama Ten North Frederick.
-In the film, which was based on the novel by John O'Hara, Cooper plays an attorney whose life is ruined by a double-crossing politician and his own secret affair with his daughter's young roommate.
-While Cooper brought "conviction and controlled anguish" to his performance, according to biographer Jeffrey Meyers, it was not enough to save what Bosley Crowther called a "hapless film".
+In 1957, Cooper appeared in Philip Dunne's romantic drama Ten North Frederick, based on the novel by John O'Hara.
+Cooper plays an attorney whose life is ruined by a double-crossing politician and his own secret affair with his daughter's roommate.
+While Cooper brought "conviction and controlled anguish" to his performance, according to biographer Jeffrey Meyers, it was not enough to save what Crowther called a "hapless film".